Jodenee/Sharphook/README.md

 ## Disclaimers

 * Sharphook is just maintained for fun.
-* Sharphook is in alpha.
+* Sharphook is in pre-release.